Santiago: Commercial development

 The Costanera Center, a mega project in Santiago's Financial District, includes a 280000 m2 mall, a 300 m tower, two office towers of 170 m each, and a hotel 105 m tall.
 In January 2009 the retailer in charge, Cencosud, said in a statement that the construction of the mega-mall would gradually be reduced until financial uncertainty is cleared.
-In January 2010, Cencosud announced the restart of the project, and this was taken generally as a symbol of the country's success over the global financial crisis.
+In January 2010, Cencosud announced the restart of the project, and this was taken generally as a symbol of the country's success despite the Great Recession.
 Close to Costanera Center another skyscraper is already in use, Titanium La Portada, 190 m tall.
 Although these are the two biggest projects, there are many other office buildings under construction in Santiago, as well as hundreds of high rise residential buildings.
 In February 2011, Gran Torre Santiago, part of the Costanera Center project, located in the called Sanhattan district, reached the 300-meter mark, officially becoming the tallest structure in Latin America.